Quantum Nonlocality under Latency Constraints: Introduction

-One natural follow-up question is the following: what if the latency constraint is relaxed?
-In the two-party case, if the latency constraint is loose enough to allow communication, the parties can exhibit any correlation by simply exchanging their inputs and choosing outputs accordingly.
-This entire process is classical, and so the latency constraint does not lead to any bounds on the correlations that classical parties can achieve.
 However, the situation becomes nontrivial when we go beyond two parties.
 For example, consider three parties $A,B,C$ arranged collinearly such that $A$ and $B$ are close together, while $C$ is farther away, as shown in~\Cref{fig:ABC}.
-For simplicity we will assume all three parties receive their inputs simultaneously and must all produce their outputs by time $t$, the latency constraint.
+For simplicity, we assume that all three parties receive their inputs simultaneously at $t=0$ and must produce their outputs at a time $t < \tau$ (that is, strictly before $\tau$).

-Under the strictest latency constraints, all three parties cannot communicate and this becomes a regular Bell scenario with three parties.
-This is denoted by the lowest line in~\Cref{fig:ABC}.
-Now, consider slightly relaxing the latency constraint such that $A$ and $B$ can communicate with each other, but neither can communicate with $C$.
-This corresponds to the ``Partially communicating scenario 1'' in~\Cref{fig:ABC}.
-This is now a scenario that is \emph{neither a Bell scenario where no parties can communicate nor the trivial, fully communicating scenario (no bounds on correlations)}.
-However, due to the latency constraint, there can still be bounds on the correlations exhibited by classical parties.
+Under the tightest latency constraint $t < \tau_1$, no pair of parties can communicate and this becomes a regular Bell scenario with three parties.
+Now, consider slightly relaxing the latency constraint to $t < \tau_2$ such that $A$ and $B$ can communicate with each other, but neither can communicate with $C$.
+This corresponds to the ``Partially communicating scenario 1'' in~\Cref{fig:ABC}. \emph{This is now an in-between scenario that is neither a Bell scenario where no parties can communicate nor the fully communicating scenario with no bounds on correlations}.
+Indeed, due to the latency constraint, there are still bounds on the correlations exhibited by classical parties.
 For example, the CHSH inequalities between $B$ and $C$ and between $A$ and $C$ still need to be satisfied.
-However, bounds that holds in the no-communication Bell scenario, such as the CHSH inequality between $A$ and $B$, can now be violated.
-By relaxing the latency constraint further, we can have the situation where $A,B$ can communicate with each other and $B,C$ can communicate with each other, but $A,C$ cannot communicate.
+However, bounds that hold in the no-communication Bell scenario, such as the CHSH inequality between $A$ and $B$, can now be violated by classical parties.
+By relaxing the latency constraint further to $t< \tau_3$, communication becomes possible between $A$ and $B$ and between $B$ and $C$, but not between $A$ and $C$.
 This is again an in-between scenario, corresponding to ``Partially communicating scenario 2'' in~\Cref{fig:ABC}.
-In this case, the CHSH inequality between $B$ and $C$ can now be violated, but the CHSH inequality between $A$ and $C$ still needs to be satisfied.
-Relaxing the latency constraint still further as in~\Cref{fig:ABC} ends up with the trivial, fully communicating scenario.
+In this case, the CHSH inequality between $B$ and $C$ can now be violated, but the CHSH inequality between $A$ and $C$ still holds for classical parties.
+Relaxing the latency constraint still further to $t < \tau$ for $\tau > \tau_3$ leads to the trivial, fully communicating scenario.